Home

 Global perspectives

-We rate the top newspapers in the UK and the world so you get the global perspective first-hand, including where breaking news is happening
+Beehive News rates the top newspapers in the UK and the world, so you can get global perspectives first-hand - including where breaking news is happening, when it is happening

 Balanced views

-News articles are also assessed on how far left or right they lean, allowing you to get the best content from all sides and build a balanced view in seconds
+News articles are also assessed on how far left or right they lean, allowing you to get the best content across the political spectrum and effortlessly build well-rounded viewpoints

 News that matter